“For God so loved the world that He gave His One and Only Son, that whoever believes in Him shall not perish but have eternal life.” (John 3:16)

 Gutenberg’s printing press, invented around 1440, made Bibles widely available, beginning with the Vulgate Bible in Latin (1450s) without chapters and verses.
 The use of chapters and verses became normal in the Scriptures from 1560.

-It was the day the Passover lamb was killed.
+The Passover lamb was killed that day.
 Jesus chose to die on that day, fulfilling the Passover and the prophecies about the Messiah/Christ – God’s Anointed One.

-This Blog has selections from the book Crucified and Risen: The Easter Story.
+This Blog: selections from the book Crucified and Risen: The Easter Story.

-Use these resources any way you wish to share the Good News of Easter – He is risen indeed.
+Use and reproduce these resources any way you wish to share the Good News of Easter – He is risen indeed.

 From the Introduction